 14. If my proposal is successful, will I become part of the KBS LTER Program?

 Yes.
 Your name will be listed on the graduate student list, and added to a small number of relevant mailing lists.
 You’ll also be expected to attend and participate in KBS LTER events such as the All Scientists Meeting and Investigators Tour, typically held each year in the Fall.
 Dr. Neville Millar, KBS LTER Science Coordinator, will keep you updated on these events.

 15. Do I need to complete a report?

 Yes.
-All fellowships require a written report to be sent to Dr. Neville Millar, KBS LTER Science Coordinator at firstname.lastname@example.org by October 1st after the award period.
+All fellowships require a written report to be sent to Dr. Neville Millar, KBS LTER Science Coordinator at email@example.com immediately after the award period, and noted in the award letter.
 The report should include an overview of your accomplishments as well as any problems that you faced in meeting your proposal goals.
 We also require a blog post to be sent during or after the award period to Dr. Julie Doll, KBS LTER Outreach and Education Coordinator.